-UPDATE: Some instructions were updated for later versions of Raspian.
+UPDATE: Some instructions were updated for later versions of Raspbian.

-The instructions or for Pi Zero 1.3.
+These instructions are for a Pi Zero 1.3.
 If you have a Pi Zero W, see: Setup Pi Zero W Headless Wifi.

 To connect my Pi Zero 1.3 over WiFi I ordered an adapter from AdaFruit.
 The white cable in the picture above is a Micro-USB adapter.
 You can buy it separately or as part of the Pi Zero budget pack.

 - Miniature WiFi (802.11b/g/n) Module: For Raspberry Pi and more

 - USB OTG Host Cable -- MicroB OTG (On The Go) male to A female